kelliethomsen/Blog/_posts/2024-05-04-Confidence.-A-skill-you-can-grow-now..md

 ---
 layout: post
+title: "Confidence.
+A skill you can grow now."
+categories: Mindset
+author:
+- Kellie Thomsen
 ---
 Confidence.
 ‘The quality of being certain of your abilities or having trust in people, plans, or the future’ – Cambridge Dictionary.